• Facebook

 Note

-You can add an item in the cache using both Add or Insert methods.
+You can add an item to the cache using either Add or Insert method.

-method adds an item in the cache, if it is not present already, whereas it overwrites the value of an existing time and updates the item version.
+• The Insert method adds an item to the cache if it is not present already.
+If the item is present, it overwrites the existing value of an item and updates the item version.

 The following code sections explain the operations performed by the application.